usnistgov/BF/content/en/Info/BF Tool APIs/BF GUI Tool API.md

 # BF Tool for Formal Specification of Security Vulnerabilities<br/> _`Irena Bojanova, Inventor/Creator, PI & Lead, NIST Bugs Framework (BF), 2014 – ~~~`_

-The BF tool is a GUI application that works with both the BF relational database and the BF in XML or JSON format; the latter is useful when the database is unavailable \cite{BFTool}.
-It allows users to create a new BF CVE specification, save it as a machine-readable {\fontfamily{pcr}\selectfont \small .bfcve} file, and open and browse previously created {\fontfamily{pcr}\selectfont \small .bfcve} specifications \cite{labelingDatasets}.
+The BF tool is a GUI application that works with both the BF relational database and the BF in XML or JSON format; the latter is useful when the database is unavailable.
+It allows users to create a new BF CVE specification, save it as a machine-readable .bfv, .bff, or .bfvul file, and open and browse previously created specifications.

-The BF Tool APIs allow downloas of the BF GUI Tool
+The BF Tool API allow download of the BF GUI Tool.

 - BF GUI Tool Download &rarr; [Key](https://forms.gle/SRZyva5Vn1i4dQQ2A) required: